 The Steve Irvin continued the search until it was called off Monday 28 February.
 It was using its helicopter (which has been refueled at McMurdo) but hopes for finding anything were unlikely.
 Here's the Sea Shepherd Conservation Society blog describing the search efforts, as well as an editorial by Steve Irvin captain Paul Watson.

-The two Pole expeditioners were back in McMurdo on 27 February...and flew north to NZ on the penultimate USAP C-17 flight the next day (Norway Post article).
+The two Pole expeditioners were back in McMurdo on 27 February 2011...and they were flown north to NZ on the penultimate USAP C-17 flight the next day (Norway Post article).
 While in New Zealand they stated that they'd reached within 200 miles of the Pole, according to Voice of America, although this has not otherwise been confirmed.
 Weather at Pole was rather raunchy at the time...-59░F with 11 MPH winds...
 The two survivors would face serious questioning upon their return to Norway.